 The Trustees regularly consider financial risks to the Charity, the likelihood of which they have deemed to be remote or low.
-Funding from the major donor remains reliable and consistent.
+Funding from Syracuse University, the Charity's main donor, remains reliable and consistent, including covering fixed costs during the unusual period of the pandemic.
 Enrolment figures are closely monitored and compared year on year in order to spot longer-term trends that might affect the size or scope of the Charity's work.
 The sector of cross-cultural education remains more cooperative than competitive, although Trustees monitor trends in the sector that may affect the Charity.